AlecDziwanowski/Book-Search-Engine/README.md

 <!-- ROADMAP -->
 ## Roadmap
 ### Future Modifications
-- remove install button when already installed
+- expand the book search to include places to buy the books

 <!-- - [ ] Nested Feature -->

-See the [open issues](https://github.com/AlecDziwanowski/HW19-TextEditor_PWA/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/AlecDziwanowski/bookSearchEngine/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>